-COMM 430 / DIGITAL DESIGN / SPRING 2016
+COMM 430 / DIGITAL DESIGN / 2D DESIGN for PRINT and the WEB / SPRING 2022

-Tuesday + 7:00pm - 9:30pm + SoC 003 Luke Strosnider + lstrosnider@luc.edu SoC 221 + Office Hours By Appointment www.lukestrosnider.com/loyola-comm430
+Wednesdays, 7:00pm - 9:30pm SoC 015 John Otterbacher jotterbacher@luc.edu Office Hours By Appointment

 COURSE DESCRIPTION

 This course will focus on digital design with specific emphasis on the creation, refinement, and publishing (print and digital) of a single visual story.
 Along the way, we'll address the following topic areas: theories of visual and image-based storytelling, creating visual stories from images, photo enhancement and manipulation, graphic design (layout of text and image) for on-demand print publishing, and contemporary web design options for visual storytelling and promotion.